The purpose of death

 A man should wait, and not take his own life until God summons him, as he is now summoning me.
 Socrates, to his disciples in Plato's Phaedo

 To get a human body is a rare thing - make full use of it.
 Every second in human life is very valuable.
 Brahmananda Saraswathi, Shankaracharya of Jyotirmath

 Not all suicides are a breach of spiritual contract.
-Sometimes, people will sacrifice their lives for selfless reasons, in order to help or save others.
-Or suicide may be the result of long standing physical pain, or a mental illness.
+Sometimes, people sacrifice their lives for selfless reasons, in order to help others.
+Or, suicide may be the result of long standing physical pain, or a mental illness.
 But if the primary motivation is to hurt others, or to escape difficult life circumstances, the act may be a breach of spiritual contract.
-Only the individual can know.
-If there is a breach in spiritual contract, the subtle body is usually suspended in limbo for the duration of what would have been the person's natural lifespan.
-During this period, the experience of pain and frustration are often compounded by remorse over the act itself.
+And if this is the case, the spiritual progress of the deceased is usually suspended for the duration of the person's natural lifespan.

-Aside from the negative consequences of suicide, it's important to consider the tremendous value of a human birth.
+Aside from the negative consequences of suicide, it's important to consider the positive value of a human birth.
 Spiritual development is a continuous process on all the planes of experience.
-But in general, our growth is much faster on the Earth plane and this is particularly true when we're faced with difficult circumstances.
-It's during these times that we have the opportunity to generate enormous spiritual essence, which becomes a permanent part of our spiritual body.
-From this perspective, a single day of Earth life may be worth a thousand years on the higher planes.
-That's not to say we should seek out painful experiences.
-But if they come uninvited, we can be assured they offer the opportunity for a quantum leap in our spiritual evolution.
+But in general, spiritual growth is much faster on the Earth plane and this is particularly true when we're faced with difficult circumstances.
+It's during these times that we have an opportunity to generate an extraordinary amount of spiritual essence, which becomes a permanent part of our soul.
+From this perspective, a single day of Earth life may be worth 100 years on the higher planes.
+That's not to say that we should seek out difficult or painful experiences.
+But if they come uninvited, we can be assured that they offer an opportunity for a quantum leap in our spiritual evolution.